iandunham/gallery/about.md

 # Gallery

-This is a gallery of [Forge] analyses, an R package that helps create interactive charts using multiple javascript libraries.
-You can filter the gallery to search by author, library, visualization type and so on.
+This is a gallery of [Forge](https://github.com/iandunham/Forge) analyses of sets of SNPs for inidivdual phenotypes in the [GWAS catalog](http://www.genome.gov/gwastudies) .
+You can filter the gallery to search by ......
 You can also share the url to a filtered result gallery.
-For example, if you want to share all visualizations done by me, you can just share this url : [http://ramnathv.github.io/rChartsGallery/#author=Ramnath Vaidyanathan](http://ramnathv.github.io/rChartsGallery/#author=Ramnath Vaidyanathan).

-This gallery is using a [Google Spreadsheet](https://docs.google.com/spreadsheet/ccc?key=0AovoNzJt5GetdEhQVDgyYXpJMnZ2M2J2YmtvX0I5Snc#gid=0) for storing data.
-It makes it easier to keep the gallery updated with the latest examples and have everything in one place.

-# How to Contribute

-You can share your work with me and I can add it to the official gallery.
-I will be putting together a Google Form that you can use to submit your entries directly.
-Every entry will need a title, a url, link to a screenshot and a minimum set of tags.

 # Credits